 What doesn’t a VPN hide?

-Unfortunately, a VPN doesn’t hide everything — the ISP will still see connection time stamps and upload and download traffic volume.
+Now that we answered the question, “what does a VPN hide?” it is worth nothing that, unfortunately, a VPN doesn’t hide everything — the ISP will still see connection time stamps and upload and download traffic volume.
 Cookies can also identify you and help big companies track your activities online.

 Virtually every mainstream website uses Google Analytics or other Google products.
 If you truly care about your privacy, you need to be careful.
 You don’t automatically become an internet ninja the moment you install a VPN app.